JPMorgan's solid quarterly profit beats back recession fears

 While Lake did not directly answer if the lending spread had peaked after fueling profit growth for years, she said it will likely not get any better in the coming quarters.
 The bank expects it to remain constant, she said.

+Unlike Wells Fargo & Co, the other big U.S. bank to report earnings on Friday, JPMorgan stood by its outlook for net interest income, a key driver of profits, which it expects to increase about 4 percent this year over 2018.

-She also reiterated the bank’s 17 percent projection for return on average tangible common equity and said she does not anticipate the bank will raise it this year.
+Wells said it now expects its NII to decline 2 to 5 percent instead of landing in a range of plus or minus 2 percent.
+The change sent Wells shares down as much 2.4 percent.
+Lake also reiterated the bank’s 17 percent projection for return on average tangible common equity and said she does not anticipate the bank will raise it this year.

 Lake downplayed questions about whether the bank’s $90 million provision for credit losses in its commercial banking segment in the first quarter was a reason for concern.